reem-shaikh/70DaysOfCode/main/8-01/readme.md

     </script>

 ```
-> eg. of REST and SPREAD
+> Eg. of REST and SPREAD
 ```bash
     <script>
       const arr = [1, 2, 3, 4]